MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 Before you stop a task, consider the following behavior:

 - Stopped tasks can't be restarted.
-- Stopping the task might leave some results incomplete or unwanted, requiring follow-up actions.
-Follow-up actions depend on where in the process the task was stopped.
+- Stopping the task might leave some results incomplete or unwanted, and it might require follow-up actions.
+Follow up actions depend on where in the process the task was stopped.

-  For example, if you stop a task after a sales quote is created, the sales quote remains stored in the
+  For example, suppose you stopped a task after a sales quote was created.
+Although the process stopped, the sales quote is still stored in the system as open.
+You might have to manually edit the state it depending on your company policy.

-Copilot is powered by AI, so mistakes are possible.
-Review output carefully before use.
-[Learn more](https://review.learn.microsoft.com/help/platform/ai-responsible?branch=main)
+- Stopped tasks aren't deleted right away.
+You can still explore a stopped task's timeline until it's deleted, which is typically done by an administrator.

 ## View timeline and details of steps